2019 Far North District Council election: District council

-There are 9 councillors in Far North District Council, elected from 3 multi-member wards.
+There were 9 councillors in Far North District Council, elected from 3 multi-member wards.
 The 3 wards are Bay of Islands-Whangaroa, Kaikohe-Hokianga Ward and Te Hiku Ward.

 Bay of Islands-Whangaroa

 Bay of Islands-Whangaroa ward elects 4 members to the Far North District Council.
 It contains, among others, Kerikeri, the eponymous Whangaroa, Paihia and Kawakawa.
-There are 15 candidates running for Bay of Islands-Whangaroa ward.
+There were 15 candidates running for Bay of Islands-Whangaroa ward.
 They are listed below in alphabetical order.

 Candidates

 Kaikohe-Hokianga

 Kaikohe-Hoikianga ward elects 2 members to the Far North District Council.
 It contains, among others, the eponymous Kaikohe, Rawene and Oponi.
-There are 12 candidates running for Kaikohe-Hokianga ward.
+There were 12 candidates running for Kaikohe-Hokianga ward.
 They are listed below in alphabetical order.

 Candidates

 Te Hiku

 Te Hiku ward elects 3 members to the Far North District Council.
 It contains, among others, Kaitaia, Awanui, Whatuwhiwhi and Te Kao.
-There are 15 candidates running for Te Hiku ward.
+There were 15 candidates running for Te Hiku ward.
 They are listed below in alphabetical order.

 Candidates

 Community boards

-Elections will be required for 3 community boards located in the Far North District.
-These are the 7-member Bay of Islands-Whangaroa Community Board, the 6-member Kaikohe-Hokianga Community Board, and the 6-member Te Hiku Community Board.
+Elections were required for 3 community boards located in the Far North District.
+These were the 7-member Bay of Islands-Whangaroa Community Board, the 6-member Kaikohe-Hokianga Community Board, and the 6-member Te Hiku Community Board.